SelmanKahya/angularjs-form-builder/bower_components/bootstrap-datepicker/CONTRIBUTING.md

 * This is not the bootstrap-datepicker from [eyecon.ro](http://www.eyecon.ro/bootstrap-datepicker/).
 Stefan provided the initial code for bootstrap-datepicker, but this repo is divergent from his codebase.
 Please make sure you're using either the latest tagged version or the latest master from https://github.com/eternicode/bootstrap-datepicker/ .
 * A working example of the bug you've found is *much* easier to work with than a  description alone.
 If possible, please provide a link to a demonstration of the bug, perhaps using http://jsfiddle.net/ .
+  * CDN-backed assets can be found at http://bsdp-assets.blackcherry.us/ .
+These should be used *only* for building test cases, as they may be removed or changed at any time.
 * Finally, it's possible someone else has already reported the same bug you have.
 Please search the issue tracker for similar issues before posting your own.
 Thanks!

 ## Pull Requests